Meet our executive directors

 Marika has previously worked for NGA Human Resources (now Alight), where she also worked for ten and a half years and progressed to be Head of HR Consultancy, Advice and Policy.
 Marika is MCIPD qualified and a mental health first aider.

-Melissa Dowdeswell, Director of Nursing
+Melissa Dowdeswell, Chief of Clinical Operations

 Melissa brings significant nursing and leadership experience to the Trust after beginning her career as an advanced nurse practitioner in primary and urgent care before moving into leadership roles.
 Melissa has worked across all sectors of the NHS, including primary, acute, community and mental health care, as well as in the private sector.